IBM/universal-connectors/filter-plugin/logstash-filter-hdfs-guardium/README.md

   * Guardium Insights: 3.2 and above
   * Guardium Insights: 1.0

-This is a [Logstash](https://github.com/elastic/logstash) filter plug-in for the universal connector that is featured in Guardium.
+This is a [Logstash](https://github.com/elastic/logstash) filter plug-in for the universal connector that is featured in IBM Security Guardium.
+It parses an HDFS audit event into a Guardium record instance, which standardizes the event into several parts before it is sent over to Guardium.

 ## 1. Configuring the HDFS